 You might use one or more of the following ideas to introduce the book to the class:

 - Write the year “1938” on the chalkboard.
 Ask students how long ago that was.
 Then have them think of things that have been invented or come into common use since 1938.
-Examples include: television, VCRs, fax machines, cellular telephones, computers, tapes, CDs, copy machines.
+Examples include: television, DVD players, fax machines, cell phones, computers, CDs, copy machines.
 Tell students that the book they will read was first published in 1938.

 - Cut out a picture of a penguin from a magazine and place it in an envelope.
 Tell the class that the contents of the envelope hold a clue to the story.
 Play a Twenty Questions game in which students try to guess what is in the envelope by asking questions answerable by “yes” or “no.”

 - Once students see the picture in the envelope, develop a KWL chart about penguins.
 In the first column, list what students already know or think they know.
 In the second column list what students would like to know, and in the last column list what they learn after reading the book.